 And now the jewel in the TaylorMade crown.
 The M3 / M4 range is targeted at the game improvement market but will make almost all categories of players very happy.

-Aesthetically they are very pleasing on the eye and provides the golfer with and inspires confidence at first sight.
+Aesthetically they are very pleasing to the eye and provide the golfer with and inspire confidence at first sight.
 Faster ball speed is achieved through a stiffer frame and a faster face built from the TaylorMade RIBCOR technology.
 Faster ball speed produces more distance, and this is no exception.
-Forgiveness and distance are part of the package and no extra requests required.
+Forgiveness and distance are part of the package; no extra requests are required.

 All the technology and research that has gone into the TaylorMade clubs comes at a premium but still well worth trying this out and investing in Junior’s future.

 Forgiveness on mishits is improved through the weight distribution provided by the tungsten weights in the head.
-Feel and sound is enhanced by the urethane compound that provides for more flex on the face.
+Feel and sound are enhanced by the urethane compound, which provides more flex on the face.

-The Rogue range creates the appearance that they are more aimed at the better player but still provides for excellent forgiveness.
+The Rogue range makes it appear more aimed at the better player but still provides for excellent forgiveness.
 Golfers of any ability will benefit from the Rogue set.

 A smaller and thinner topline on the Rogue Pro creates the look of a “players iron” that provides more workability and less forgiveness.

-There are longer and lighter shafts on the Rogue X and creates stronger lofts.
+The Rogue X has longer and lighter shafts, creating stronger lofts.
 Neither of these will benefit teenage golfers.

 As the Rogue W is primarily aimed at ladies and senior players, some teenagers with slower speeds will benefit from the ease of getting the ball into the air and extra distance.